Turkish Straits crisis: Western support of Turkey and de-escalation

-In the summer and autumn of 1946, the Soviet Union increased its naval presence in the Black Sea, having Soviet vessels perform manoeuvres near Turkish shores.
+In the summer and autumn of 1946, the Soviet Union increased its naval presence in the Black Sea, having Soviet vessels perform maneuvers near Turkish shores.
 A substantial number of ground troops were dispatched to the Balkans.
 Buckling under the mounting pressure from the Soviets, in a matter of days Turkey appealed to the United States for aid.
 After consulting his administration, President Truman sent a naval task force to Turkey.
 On 9 October 1946, the respective governments of the United States and United Kingdom reaffirmed their support for Turkey.
 On 26 October, the Soviet Union withdrew its specific request for a new summit on the control of the Turkish Straits (but not its opinions) and sometime shortly thereafter pulled out most of the intimidatory military forces from the region.
 Turkey abandoned its policy of neutrality and accepted USD $100 million in economic and defence aid from the US in 1947 under the Truman Doctrine's plan of ceasing the spread of Soviet influence into Turkey and Greece.
 The two aforementioned nations joined NATO in 1952.